 It would take over several hundred dollars to develop a software package like this yourself, but we are ready to provide our product to you for a small monthly fee since we believe that the economies of our countries are supported by entrepreneurs like you.

 Online Product Showcase

 You can’t go far without a showcase.
 People don’t go outside as much, but they continue to eat.
-In any case, no matter which delivery or takeout option you choose, your customers need to be able to understand what to choose from, so you need an online menu and it better has pictures.
+In any case, no matter which delivery or takeout option you choose, your customers need to be able to understand what to choose from, so you need an online menu with pictures.

-Therefore, create an online storefront of your products.
+Therefore, create an online storefront for your products.
 In this case, there are also many different options:

 - Marketplaces.
 No matter how strange it might have sounded before (since online marketplaces don’t usually specialize in food deliveries), now it can be a great way out.
 Almost all platforms offer registered users an online showcase functionality where you can post pictures of your dishes.
 Of course, this is not such a beautiful solution, the design might not fit the needs perfectly, but it’s a quick solution that allows you to start (or continue) to stay in business.